Suicide bombing kills 56 at Shiite mosque in Pakistan

 Retired army officer Sher Ali who had been inside the mosque at the time of the explosion was injured by flying shrapnel.
 He made a impassioned plea to the Pakistani government for better protection of the country’s minority Shiites.

 “What is our sin?
 What have we done?
-Aren’t we citizens of this country?” he said from within the emergency department, his white clothes splattered with blood.
+Aren’t we citizens of this country?” he said from inside the emergency department, his white clothes splattered with blood.

+Iran’s Foreign Ministry condemned the attack, saying the perpetrators were intent on “sowing discord among Muslims.”
+In a statement on the ministry’s website, spokesman Saeed Khatizadeh expressed his hope that Pakistan’s government puts an end to such attacks with “firm actions,” without elaborating.

 In majority Sunni Pakistan, minority Shiites have come under repeated attacks.
 Also, in recent months, the country has experienced a significant increase of violence and dozens of military personnel have been killed in scores of attacks on army outposts along the border with Afghanistan.